Brad Meltzer Books in Order

 Brad Meltzer books in order

-Brad Meltzer is an American author, non-fiction author, TV producer, known for his political thrillers, non-fiction books, children’s books, and his contributions to comics and television.
-He has published over 60 books, with every one reaching the New York Times bestseller list.
+Brad Meltzer is an American author, non-fiction author, TV producer, who wrote political thrillers, non-fiction books, children’s books, and contributed to comics and television.
+He has published over 60 books, with each one reaching the New York Times bestseller list.

 Official website: bradmeltzer.com